pbouill/ffmpeg/README.md

 # ffmpeg
-Simple python bindings for ffmpeg with progress metrics (tqdm).
+Simple python bindings for ffmpeg using subprocess and progress metrics (tqdm).

 # Setup
 Ensure ffmpeg is accessible in your PATH.